hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_alignment_quality.md

 **Exercise**

-Take a look at a few other genes by typing into the search bar.
-For example, PPM1J and PTPN22.
-How do these genes look?
+Take a look at a few genes by typing into the search bar.
+Anything interesting about PPM1J and PTPN22?

 ***